dyon/cobrowse-sdk-js-examples/README.md

 # cobrowse-sdk-js-examples

-All demo pages support the ability to pass your license key into them by appending a `?license=XXX` query paramter to the end of the demo page URL.
+All demo pages support the ability to pass your license key into them by appending a `?license=XXX` query parameter to the end of the demo page URL.

 For security reasons **do not** allow for the license key to be set via a query parameter in your own application.